ridhamz/mz.dev/data/authors/default.md

 github: https://github.com/ridhamz
 ---

-I am Ridha Mezrigui a Software Engineer passionate and highly familiar with JavaScript technologies, and Cloud engineering.
+I am a Software Engineer with a balanced range of experience between front-end and back-end.<br/>
+Passionate and highly familiar with JavaScript technologies, and Cloud engineering.